bltlab/seqscore/README.md

 2. Activate the environment: `conda activate seqscore`
 3. Install seqscore: `pip install -e .`
 4. Install development dependencies: `pip install -r requirements.txt`

+# Acknowledgments

+SeqScore was developed by the BLT Lab at Brandeis University under the direction of PI and and lead developer Constantine Lignos.
+Chester Palen-Michel and Nolan Holley contributed to its development.
+Gordon Dou, Maya Kruse, and Andrew Rueda gave feedback on its features and assisted in README writing.